WZhaoKe/aegpwb/Install.md

 ### Install the m-files

-After getting the source code copy the sub-directories called pwb and pwbs from the aegpwb-working directory to somewhere convenient and add them to your Octave/MATLAB path.
-For octave you may also need to put the files in the sub-directory matcompat somewhere in search path too.
+After getting the source code copy the sub-directories called `pwb` and `pwbs` somewhere convenient and add them to your Octave/MATLAB path.
+For older versions of Octave you may also need to put the files in the sub-directory `matcompat` somewhere in search path too.

 ### Install third party Mie codes